natcap/invest.users-guide/source/carbonstorage.rst

 Data Needs
 ==========

-This section outlines the map and data tables required by the model, including the economic data that the tool interface will prompt the user to enter.
-See Appendix for detailed information on data sources and pre-processing.
+This section outlines the specific data used by the model.
+See the Appendix for additional information on data sources and pre-processing.
+Please consult the InVEST sample data (located in the folder where InVEST is installed, if you also chose to install sample data) for examples of all of these data inputs.
+This will help with file type, folder structure and table formatting.
+Note that all GIS inputs must be in the same projected coordinate system and in linear meter units.

-1.	**Current land use/land cover (LULC) map (required):** A raster with a LULC code for each cell.
-The dataset should be projected in meters and the projection used should be defined.
+- **Current land use/land cover** (required): Raster of land use/land cover (LULC) for each pixel, where each unique integer represents a different land use/land cover class. *All values in this raster MUST have corresponding entries in the Carbon Pools table.*

- * The **year** depicted by the LULC map, for use in calculating sequestration and economic values (labeled "Year of current land cover" in the interface).
+- **Current Landcover Calendar Year** (required for sequestration and valuation): The year depicted by the Current LULC map, for use in calculating sequestration and economic values.

-2. **Carbon pools (required):** A CSV (comma-separated value) table of LULC classes, containing data on carbon stored in each of the four fundamental pools for each LULC class.
+- **Carbon pools** (required): A CSV (comma-separated value) table of LULC classes, containing data on carbon stored in each of the four fundamental pools for each LULC class.
 If information on some carbon pools is not available, pools can be estimated from other pools, or omitted by leaving all values for the pool equal to 0.
 The table must contain the following columns:

-   1. **lucode**: an integer landcover code that corresponds to an entry in the LULC map.
-There must be at least a corresponding **lucode** entry for every unique value in the landcover maps.
+   * **lucode**: Unique integer for each LULC class (e.g., 1 for forest, 3 for grassland, etc.)  *Every value in the LULC map MUST have a corresponding **lucode** value in the Carbon Pool table.*
-   2. **c_above**: carbon density in aboveground mass (Mg/Ha)
+   * **c_above**: Carbon density in aboveground biomass [units: megagrams/hectare]
-   3. **c_below**: carbon density in belowground mass (Mg/Ha)
+   * **c_below**: Carbon density in belowground biomass [units: megagrams/hectare]
-   4. **c_soil**: carbon density in soil (Mg/Ha)
+   * **c_soil**: Carbon density in soil [units: megagrams/hectare]
-   5. **c_dead**: carbon density in dead mass (Mg/Ha)
+   * **c_dead**: Carbon density in dead matter [units: megagrams/hectare]

  *Example:* Hypothetical study with five LULC classes.
 Class 1 (Forest) contains the most carbon in all pools.
 In this example, carbon stored in above- and below-ground biomass differs strongly among land use classes, but carbon stored in soil varies less dramatically.